Digital-Naturalism-Laboratories/Mothbox/docs/docs/processing/OrganizeData.md

             ├── DEVICE_YYYY-MM-DD-HH-MM-SS.json (Yolo detection with auto-ID)
             └── DEVICE_YYYY-MM-DD-HH-MM-SS_metadata.json
 ```
-In addition to the photo data, there are two other files you will need to completely process your data.
+In addition to the Deployment photo data, there are two other files you will need to completely process your data.
 * Metadata CSV
     * This ties the photos and IDs to metadata like location and date
 * Species List